 Cities are getting in on it.
 The city of San Francisco was the first to eliminate the use of plastic bags in 2007.
 In 2016, California banned plastic bags statewide.
 What’s all the fuss?
 It takes 1,000 years for a plastic bag to decompose.
 Plastic bottles take 450 years to completely break down.

 While the movement is still growing in the U.S., with pending and passed legislation in New York, Hawaii and California, Oregon, Washington and Florida, it’s game on around the globe: Vancouver banned straws, Scotland plans to be rid of plastic straws by 2019, and Taiwan is banning single-use plastic items, including straws, cups and shopping bags by 2030.
 In the U.K. Queen Elizabeth II banned plastic straws and bottles from all royal estates.

 YOU MAY ALSO LIKE: GAME-CHANGING GOAL-SETTING PRACTICE

 The team of ICONICLIFE.COM is committed to finding ways to use less plastic in our daily lives.
-We can do it—as a digital magazine we’ve already eliminated putting 100,000 pounds of paper into landfills each month.
+We can do it.

 Join us by making the decision today to eliminate just one single-use plastic from your life for good.
 One becomes two, and two becomes four, and that’s how we make a difference.
 Every single person can make an impact in reducing the consumption of single-use plastics.